 Tilray’s short-term move was based on a supply and demand factor.
 Too many traders were short the stock causing it to squeeze higher.

 Shifts in supply and demand can cause a stock to do crazy things.
 For example, in October of 2008, a massive short squeeze caused Volkswagen’s stock to rise by more than 150% in one day, making it one of the largest companies in the world.

 However, in the long-term, fundamentals matter.
 Volkswagen has never had a higher market cap as it did back in October of 2008.

 High flying stocks typically mean-revert after having their explosive moves.

 If you’re trading these, you have to be active and continuously track them.
 Day traders often will scalp them to try and turn in a quick profit.
 However, the most money is made by investors who are brave enough to hold on for more substantial gains.
 Of course, you’ll need to be able to deal with the volatile price swings.

 Positive economic readings are putting this year to a good start, as the S&P 500 has already risen 3.3%.
 The hottest stocks now are usually accompanied by a juicy story.
 However, after a massive run-up expect the stock to cool off.

 Compelling stories have spill-over effects.
 For example, Canopy Growth’s catalyst was able to get investors buying sympathy plays like Tilray and Cronos Group.

 Now, you can use the price action as an indication of how powerful the catalyst is.
 In addition to price strength, tracking the trading volume is extremely important.
-Ideally, you want to see a hot stock trading at least more than three times its average daily volume.
-It shows that there is a great deal of interest in the name.
+Ideally, you want to see a stock trading at least more than three times its average daily volume.
+It shows that there is a great deal of financial interest in the name.

 Lastly, if you’re going to trade a hot stock… make sure to have a plan.